benshope/PyOpenCL-Tutorial/README.md

 ## Why are some lines super-long?

-Just turn on code-wrap in your editor.
-This tutorial does not follow PEP 8's recommendation of 79 characters per-line, because there are long comments mixed in with the code.
+This tutorial does not follow PEP 8's recommendation of 79 characters per-line because there are long comments mixed in with the code.
+It is best to turn on code-wrap in your editor, while reading this tutorial.

 ## Index